-Although abolishing Section 21 will give renters more security, it’s likely to change the way that landlords select renters.
+Although abolishing Section 21 will give renters more security, it will change how landlords select renters.
 Landlords are likely to become more risk adverse when choosing tenants as they know it will be costly and time-consuming to rely on Section 8 to evict problematic tenants.

-Unless there is more social housing, increased prudence on the part of landlords, and an increase in landlords selling up, all promise to increase the shortage of private rental properties.
+Unless there is more social housing, a combination of increased prudence by landlords and more landlords selling up will exacerbate further the shortage of private rental properties.

 The Renters’ Reform Bill will profoundly change the relationship between landlord and renter in England.
 By and large, giving renters more security is good for wider society, and it’s something I personally support.

-However, although the reforms are unlikely to make a difference in practice where the relationship is already positive, and the landlord gets a fair return for their investment, ending Section 21 will make all landlords more cautious when choosing renters.
-Particularly if the court system is not reformed so it is fit for handling Section 8 orders for possesion.
+However, whilst the reforms are unlikely to make a difference in practice where the relationship is already positive, and the landlord gets a fair return for their investment, ending s21 will make all landlords more cautious when choosing renters.
+Particularly if the court system is not reformed so it is fit for handling Section 8 orders for possession.